 6.1.6.
-Funding criteria
+FUNDING CRITERIA

-- South African citizens and are resident within the borders of South Africa - Applicant/s should be involved in the day-to-day operation and management of the business - Applicants are between the ages of 18 35 years with skills and experience for the enterprise/s they conduct or intend to conduct - Operate their business formally or informally - Have a profit motive, commercially viable and are sustainable - Members of entities comprise 100% South African citizens (youth) - The minimum persons for cooperatives is 5 persons - Full time employed applicants should resign upon approval of the grant, and provide proof of resignation to the grant officer - Proof of attending business management training course.
+- South African citizens and are resident within the borders of South Africa. - Applicant/s should be involved in the day-to-day operation and management of the business. - Applicants are between the ages of 18 35 years with skills and experience for the enterprise/s they conduct or intend to conduct. - Operate their business formally or informally. - Have a profit motive, commercially viable and are sustainable. - Members of entities comprise 100% South African citizens (youth). - The minimum persons for cooperatives is 5 persons. - Full time employed applicants should resign upon approval of the grant and provide proof of resignation to the grant officer. - Proof of attending business management training course. - The business turnover must not exceed R750 000,00 per annum.

-Location Physical address Contact number Cape Town 18a Piazza, Golden Acres, Adderley street Cape Town Tel: 087 158 7701/0800 52 52 52
+Location Physical address Contact number Cape Town 18a Piazza, Golden Acres, Adderley street Tel: 087 158 7701/0800 52 52 52